Katamaze/Leap/README.md

 [I know WHMCS enough](https://katamaze.com/blog/41/whmcs-cons) including its many bugs, secrets, flaws and missing features.
 I exactly know what are the needs of providers and have the required skills to complete this project.

 As you can see from the following paragraphs, I'm already working on things including forming a team and getting people involved.
-We need as many developers, designers and providers as possible to speed up the process but not at this stage as it would quickly turn the project into bland wishlist.
-In this moment I prefer to lay the foundations counting on people that I personally know.
+We need as many developers, designers and providers as possible to speed up the process but not at this stage as it would quickly turn the project into a bland wishlist.
+In this moment I prefer to lay the foundations of Leap only counting on people that I personally know.

 If you want to partecipate, watch and star this repository.
 I will provide more details in the following weeks/months.